TomoroCarpender/Cyber-Projects/Tomoro-Carpender-README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
- - Web 1     10.1.0.8
+ - Web-1     10.1.0.8
- - Web 2     10.1.0.9
+ - Web-2     10.1.0.9
- - Web 3     10.1.0.11
+ - Web-3     10.1.0.11

-I have installed the following Beats on these machines:
+I have installed the following beats on these machines:
 - Filebeat
-- Microbeat
+- Metricbeat

-The two beats will monitor and collect data such time of activity, place activity originated, host name, and host id.
-It will also give me process name the process id so the viewer can invetigate the traffic and what is being done more fully.
+The two beats will monitor and collect data such as time of activity, place activity originated, host name, and host id.
+It will also have the process name and the process id so the viewer can invetigate the traffic and what is being done more fully.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: